 This bill amends existing election laws to allow election officials to verify the single use of out-of-state driver's licenses and identification cards when individuals vote.
-Specifically, it modifies the section heading of RSA 659:13 to include "Use of Out-of-State Identification" and repeals and reenacts certain provisions to establish that if a voter presents an out-of-state driver's license or identification, the ballot clerk must check the statewide centralized voter registration database to confirm whether that identification has been used in a previous election.
+Specifically, it modifies RSA 659:13 by adding a new section titled "Use of Out-of-State Identification" and repeals and reenacts certain provisions to establish that if a voter presents an out-of-state driver's license or identification, the ballot clerk must check the centralized voter registration database to confirm whether that identification has been used in a previous election.
 If it has, the voter will be denied a ballot; if not, the clerk will record the necessary information and allow the voter to proceed.
-Additionally, the bill stipulates that out-of-state identification can only be used for voting purposes once.
+The bill also stipulates that out-of-state identification can only be used for voting once.

 Statutes affected: